-Visitors to Clanwilliam can visit the rooibos and velskoen factories and the grave of the well-known South African poet Louis Leipoldt.
+Visitors to Clanwilliam can visit the rooibos and velskoen factories as well as the grave of the well-known South African poet Louis Leipoldt.

 Various historical buildings can also be viewed.
 The Clanwilliam and Bulshoek dams are popular among watersport enthusiasts.